Learn About B2C Commerce Product Data

 You use Business Manager to configure these settings.
 The Online setting means the product can display on the site.

 In Business Manager, you can create the following types of products.

 - Standard: A product that you sell and display by itself.
 They don’t have variations, such as different sizes or colors.

-- Master: A representation of all the variations of a product.
+- Main: A representation of all the variations of a product.
 For example, the Cloud Kicks shoe company makes a shoe called the Mesospheric that comes in several sizes and colors.
-Mesospheric is a variation master.
+Mesospheric is a main product.
 Your shoppers can’t buy it directly.

-- Variation: A specific variation of a master product.
-For example, if the Mesospheric is the variation master, then a variation product is a pair of size 10, blue Mesospheric shoes.
+- Variation: A specific variation of a main product.
+For example, if the Mesospheric is the main product, then a variation product is a pair of size 10, blue Mesospheric shoes.

 - Set: Multiple products that you display together, which shoppers can buy either together or separately.
 For example, an accessories kit that includes a hairbrush, comb, and mirror is a product set if shoppers can also buy the individual products separately.

 - Bundle: Multiple products that you sell only as a group.
 For example, a gaming bundle that includes a video game console and several games is a product bundle if shoppers can’t buy the console or games separately.

 - Option: Optional accessories, upgrades, or the like that come with a product, yet have a separate price and display name, and no thumbnail image.
 They are not separately orderable or searchable.
 An example is warranties for different time periods.

 A main product (1) is related to multiple variation products.
 Shoppers can’t order the main product.
 A product bundle (2) contains multiple products that shoppers can only order as a bundle.
 A product set (3) contains multiple products that shoppers can order as a set or separately.